 Hedgehogs are lactose intolerant, giving them milk or other dairy products will cause them digestive problems.
 It’s quite ironic as many people leave milk for wild hedgehogs out at night.

-Chemicals around the house may also be problematic from air fresheners to cleaning products and careful consideration needs to be made before using products such as these near pygmy hedgehog.
+Chemicals around the house may also be problematic from air fresheners to cleaning products and careful consideration needs to be made before using products such as using these near a hedgehog.